Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid: Preliminaries

-where $S^1$ denotes $S$ with an identity element adjoined (unless $S$ already has one, and thus is a monoid, when $S^1=S$).
-Furthermore, we denote $\H=\R\cap\L$ and $\D=\R\vee\L$.
-Since $\R\circ\L=\L\circ\R$ holds, we in fact have $\D=\R\circ\L$.
-Note that $\H\subseteq \R,\L \subseteq \D \subseteq \J$, and, in general, all of these containments might be proper.
-On the other hand, it should be noted that $\D=\J$ holds in many natural examples of semigroups.
-For example, this is true for all finite (and more generally for all periodic) semigroups.
+Throughout we assume familiarity with the basic notions and techniques of semigroup theory, and for these we refer to \cite{HoBook} as a standard textbook in the area.
+In particular, one of the most elementary tools are \emph{Green's relations}: $\R$ relates elements that generate the same principal right ideal of a semigroups, and $\L,\J$ are respectively the left and the two-sided analogues; also, we have $\H=\R\cap\L$ and $\D=\R\vee\L=\R\circ\L$ (as $\R\circ\L=\L\circ\R$ holds).
+Furthermore, we have $\H\subseteq \R,\L \subseteq \D \subseteq \J$, and, in general, all of these containments might be proper.
+On the other hand, it should be noted that $\D=\J$ holds in many natural examples of semigroups: for example, this is true for all finite (and more generally for all periodic) semigroups.
 Also, as proved in \cite[Theorem 4.2(5)]{Do2}, $\D=\J$ also holds in $\ig{\cE}$ whenever $\cE$ is a finite biorder.

 These definitions naturally give rise to partial orders on the sets of $\R$-/$\L$-/$\J$-classes of a semigroup (and thus to quasi-orders on the semigroup itself).
 Namely, for two $\R$-classes we may write $R_a\leq R_b$ (or, alternatively, $a\leq_\R b$) if and only if $aS^1\subseteq bS^1$; in a similar fashion, one can order the $\L$-classes and the $\J$-classes, too.